May 12 - 19, 2018 Grantsville National Road Festival

 - Cinderblocks 5, The Walking Gallery Gathers, May 17 - 19 - Each year we gather together as patient and provider, technician and artist, dancer and informatics professional, nurse and lawyer, all working together to make healthcare better for us all.
 The conference consists of two and 1/2 days of educational sessions and evening events.

-- Little Crossings Festival Artisan & Epicurean Faire - This annual event will take place on May 19th, from 11am-6pm at Little Crossings Festival ground, by The Cornucopia Café, Little Crossings Pantry, and Grant’s Mercantile, in Grantsville.
+- Little Crossings Festival Artisan & Epicurean Faire, May 19 - This annual event will take place on May 19th, from 11am-6pm at Little Crossings Festival ground, by The Cornucopia Café, Little Crossings Pantry, and Grant’s Mercantile, in Grantsville.

 Folks are able to shop through a plethora of local artisans and craftsmen as well as specialty food producers and trucks, each excited to share their products and crafts.
 For those interested in beverage tastings, several wineries, breweries, and distilleries will be present as well as a full beer and wine tent.
 Local musicians will also perform music from a wide range of genres throughout the day, setting the tone for a fun and lively event by the Casselman River.